Federal, state, and local laws regulate wages in Michigan. This article describes the different laws and common violations.

 The FLSA also establishes an overtime pay rate.
 Employees who work more than 40 hours during a single workweek must be paid overtime pay.
 The overtime pay rate is one-and-one-half (1 ½) times their regular rate of pay.
 This means overtime pay, using the FLSA minimum wage rate, would be $10.87 per overtime hour.

 The Michigan Workforce Opportunity Wage Act (WOWA) establishes the minimum wage that Michigan workers must be paid.
-Currently, the minimum wage in Michigan is $8.90 per hour.
-The hourly rate will increase to $9.25 in 2018.
-Beginning in 2019, the state treasurer will adjust the minimum wage to reflect changes in the consumer price index.
+Currently, the minimum wage in Michigan is $10.10.

 The WOWA also has overtime rules.
 Employees who work more than 40 hours in a single workweek must be paid overtime.
 The WOWA overtime rate is at least one-and-one-half (1 ½) times their regular pay rate.
-However, the WOWA has an exception for employees who are paid at Michigan’s minimum wage rate.
-For minimum wage workers, overtime pay is set at one-and-one-half (1 ½) times the FLSA minimum wage rate.
-That means the minimum overtime pay in Michigan is $10.87 per overtime hour.
+That means the minimum overtime pay in Michigan is $15.15 per overtime hour.

 The FLSA and WOWA both address pay rates for employees who commonly get tips and gratuities.
 Tipped workers must be paid at set minimum wage and overtime rates.
 However, employers can take a tip credit toward their minimum wage obligation.
 This means employees will get some of their wages from their employer and the rest will be paid in tips.
 The combined total of wages paid by the employer and tips received each week must meet the minimum wage and overtime requirements of federal and state laws.

 Under the FLSA, employers must pay tipped employees at least $2.13 per hour.
 The WOWA rate is higher.
-Currently, tipped employees in Michigan must be paid $3.38 per hour.
-The rate increases to $3.52 in 2018.
-Beginning in 2019, the rate will be adjusted to remain at 38% of the state’s regular minimum wage.
+Tipped employees in Michigan must be paid $3.84.
+This rate adjusts each year to remain at 38% of the state’s regular minimum wage.

 Other Special Groups of Employees